AnyThermal: Towards Learning Universal Representations for Thermal Perception

 Scaling Data & Diversity

-Ablations over pre-training datasets show that simply adding more urban sequences leads to saturation, whereas including TartanRGBT significantly boosts VPR, segmentation, and depth performance across domains.
+Ablation studies over pre-training datasets show that simply adding more urban data leads to performance saturation.
+In contrast, incorporating TartanRGBT significantly improves cross-modal place recognition, thermal segmentation, and depth estimation across domains.

-The performance curves indicate that AnyThermal has not yet plateaued with current RGB–T data, suggesting further gains from broader, more diverse thermal datasets.
+The observed trends indicate that AnyThermal has not yet plateaued with the current scale of RGB–thermal data, suggesting further gains from broader and more diverse data collection.

 Scaling effect on thermal segmentation